yaml/yamlscript/doc/readme.md

 ## Future Plans

+* Implement most of the core libraries with YAMLScript
+* Programatically port many functions from clojure/core source code
 * Write an implementation spec for YAMLScript
 * Port YAMLScript to many languages
 * Write a Test Suite for YAMLScript (in YAMLScript)